Emotionally Focused Therapy is centered on how people connect and respond to each other emotionally.

 This can include:

-- recurring arguments that don’t fully resolve
+- Recurring arguments that don’t fully resolve

-- difficulty rebuilding trust after a rupture
+- Difficulty rebuilding trust after a rupture

-- feeling distant or disconnected despite trying to stay engaged
+- Feeling distant or disconnected despite trying to stay engaged

-- uncertainty about how to meet each other’s needs
+- Uncertainty about how to meet each other’s needs

 It’s particularly effective when both people want the relationship to work but don’t know how to shift the pattern.